harrycresswell/harry/content/writing/25-03-19-rendering-links-in-hugo-projects-using-cloudcannons-rich-text-editor/index.md

 This tells Goldmark to allow the rendering of any potentially “unsafe” HTML that may be added to markdown files - links included.
 With these two lines added to your Hugo configuration, Cloudcannon’s Link formatting option will work as expected.

 Happy linking!

+[^1]: **02-03-25**: Since publishing this post and sharing it with the Cloudcannon community, Ross Phillips has offered further insights about [how Cloudcannon handles links in Markdown](https://community.cloudcannon.com/t/rendering-links-in-hugo-projects-using-cloudcannon-s-rich-text-editor/197/2?u=harrycresswell).
+Basically, Cloudcannon will try to save links in Markdown, however, if anchor elements have attributes that cannont be preserved using Markdown, then HTML is used instead.